 We can see that there are some unique ingredients in each cuisine such as “tortillas” in Mexican cuisine.
 However, there are a lot of overlapping ingredients as well such as “olive oil”.

 Let make a hypothesis that cuisines from different Continents may not share a lot of similar ingredients.

 The figure above compares the ingredients of “Italian” and “Korean”.
 We can observe that the overlapping ingredients are mostly generic ingredients such as salt and peppers.
 If we remove these ingredients, we would expect that the model should have no problems classify these two cuisines.

 On the other hand, let us look at cuisines from the same Continents.

 Here, we can see that similar cultures share a lot of ingredients.
 We can expect that from a random list of ingredients, deciding which cuisine it belongs to will be much harder.

-Hopefully so far you can see that exploring data sets is an important step.
-It will give you an overview of the data and help you make better decision on how to pre-process it or which model may work best for this kind of problems.
+Hopefully, so far you can see that exploring data sets is an important step.
+It will give you an overview of the data and help you make a better decision on how to pre-process it or which model may work best for this kind of problem.